CyberKiller/ThunderbirdPasswordHelper/README.md

   There is also a small chance the script could type the password into the wrong window.

 ### FAQs:
+  Q: The script it just typing in infinite password boxes or has otherwise gone wrong!
+What do I do?
+  A: Right click on the AutoIt icon in the System Tray (bottom right of the screen) and click "Exit".

   Q: Why do I still get the multiple password prompts after launching Thunderbird?
   A: You need to run the script instead which prompts for the master password then launches Thunderbird by it's self.

   Q: Why don't you provide a compiled version of the script that runs without needing to install Autoit?
   A: Because some virus guards flag compiled AutoIt scripts as viruses.